 If the online contingent is sold out, or you just don’t trust the speed of your internet connection, you can bring snacks and line up early at the Potsdamer Platz Arkaden, at Kino International, at the Haus der Berliner Festspiele, or Audi City Berlin out west.
 What’s more, and this is might be the best tip I’m giving you here today: for a €2 surcharge you can get tickets for ANY screening that is for sale (see below) at ANY Berlin ticket office (Koka36 on Oranienstrasse, for instance).
 Just be sure to note down the ticket code for your chosen screening beforehand (find it in the printed program or on the website), so those poor devils won’t have to wade through all the Berlinale events to find the one you mean.

-Now, as for when you should buy your tickets, that’s where shit gets crazy German (and I mean that in the nicest way, sort of): starting Monday, February 12th, 10:00am, you will be able to get tickets for ALL screenings at the Friedrichstadt-Palast, HAU, and those in Culinary Cinema and Berlinale Goes Kiez (which just might take the Berlinale to the cinema around the corner from you in Friedrichshain, Mitte (ACUD!), heck, even in Weißensee or Adlershof, check the entire list here).
+Now, as for when you should buy your tickets, that’s where shit gets crazy German (and I mean that in the nicest way, sort of): starting Monday, February 4th, 10:00am, you will be able to get tickets for ALL screenings at the Friedrichstadt-Palast, HAU, and those in Culinary Cinema and Berlinale Goes Kiez (which just might take the Berlinale to the cinema around the corner from you in Friedrichshain, Mitte (ACUDkino!), heck, even in Weißensee or Friedrichshagen, check the entire list here).

-Though this already seems like being spoiled for choices, many more tickets actually won’t be on sale yet on February 12th, as they only go on sale three days in advance (again, a smaller number of tickets online and the rest at the three main ticket offices).
-Just to fuck with people (I can only assume), tickets for repeat screenings of Competition films may be purchased four days in advance.
-Dizzy yet?
+Though this already seems like being spoiled for choices, many more tickets actually won’t be on sale yet on February 4th, as they only go on sale three days in advance (again, a smaller number of tickets online and the rest at the four main ticket offices).
 I bet just showing up and catching whatever’s playing is sounding pretty sweet right now, but it really isn’t that complicated when you use Berlinale’s ‘Programme Planner’, which clearly shows when exactly the screenings you’ve selected will go on sale.
-As for snacks, remember that there’s a street food fair set up on Joseph-von-Eichendorff-Gasse right near the main venues at Potsdamer Platz, starring all your favorites from Bite Club, so no need to resort to bland mall food at the Arkaden.
+As for snacks, remember that there’s a street food fair set up on Joseph-von-Eichendorff-Gasse right near the main venues at Potsdamer Platz, starring all your favorites from Bite Club (Bunsmobile, Heisser Hobel, Eddielicious, Fräulein Kimchi, and newcomer Zero Stress Pizza), so no need to resort to bland mall food from the Arkaden.